aws-samples/aws-greengrass-lambda-functions/functions/X86_64SampleC/README.md

 ## Build times

 The build script in this directory uses Docker to build the AWS C++ SDK and the example functions.
-Even on a fast machine this may take hours the first time the build runs.
+Even on a fast machine this may take hours the first time the build runs with Dockerfile.full.
+The normal Dockerfile pulls a pre-built image from Dockerhub.

 ## Compatibility